 Laurel has been able to produce 500 personal protection equipment (PPE) and is currently producing 2,500 more.
 He was able to employ 25 out of 500 (since most went back to the province) to mass produce the PPEs.

-What’s next for fashion?
+What’s next for fashion, is it pandemic fashion?
 Laurel thinks of protective garments.